cozy/cozy-docs/src/documents/hack/getting-started/first-app.html.md

 ## Step 5 : deploying your app into Cozy
 If you want to deploy the app on a Cozy, your first need to put on a public git repository.
 We use [Github](https://github.com) because it's awesome but you can use any git provider.

-When you have published your code, go to http://localhost:9104/#applications and install your app through the dedicated interface.
+When you have published your code, go to your cozy if you have one or to http://localhost:9104/#applications and install your app through the dedicated interface.
 The application logs are available inside the virtual machine.
 To watch  them, do the following:
 ```bash
 vagrant ssh